 Now, turn on the transmitter and pair it with the wireless headphones you wish to listen through.
 Once paired, Chromecast owners should be able to hear all the audio coming from their TV – Chromecast audio or otherwise.

-With this set-up deployed, it should be easy for users to watch Netflix and stream music to their Chromecast without disturbing anyone else.
+With this set-up deployed, it should be easy for users to watch Netflix and stream music to their Chromecast disturbing no one else.

 Some other options to try for connecting your Google Chromecast to Bluetooth headphones

 If you don’t fancy buying a Bluetooth transmitter, there is one other, rather limited, option that we found.